sebastianbienko/sebastianbienko.github.io/_posts/2019-05-21-cypress-for-sitecore.md

 comments: true
 ---

-After having stuck with [Selenium](https://selenium.com) as the only option for running automated UI-Tests for a couple of years now, there are finally arrising some alternatives at the horizon.
+After having stuck with [Selenium](https://www.seleniumhq.org) as the only option for running automated UI-Tests for a couple of years now, there are finally arrising some alternatives at the horizon.
 Most knowingly [Cypress.io](https://cypress.io/) and [TestCafé Studio](https://www.devexpress.com/products/testcafestudio/).
 Both solutions share some common features, but also have some notable differences.
-For a good side-to-side comparison I recommend you to read this blog post: [https://xebia.com/blog/cypress-and-testcafe-a-comparison-part-one/](https://xebia.com/blog/cypress-and-testcafe-a-comparison-part-one/)
+For a good Side-by-Side comparison I recommend you to read this blog post: [https://xebia.com/blog/cypress-and-testcafe-a-comparison-part-one/](https://xebia.com/blog/cypress-and-testcafe-a-comparison-part-one/)

 At Deloitte Digital we have given Cypress a shot.
 There has also already been an implementation, which has Cypress tests automatically run after a Sitecore publish by [Dave Leigh](https://github.com/daveaftershok).
 Check it out here: [https://github.com/daveaftershok/sitecore-test-run-on-publish](https://github.com/daveaftershok/sitecore-test-run-on-publish)\\
-We figured, that it would be nice to know, if a feature will break, before publish the changes.
+We figured, that it would be nice to know, if a feature will break, before publishing the changes.
 Also we wanted to get to know Cypress a little bit more in depth and see how flexible it actually is.
 So we took the "Sitecore Test Run On Publish" implementation of Dave as basis for a PoC, in which we wanted to acheive:

 1. Being able to selectively run Cypress tests against the "Live" and "Preview" site.
 2. Being able to run Cypress tests for individual pages and test only the actual page's renderings.